basilesportif/docs-runtime/jets.md

 Intuitively, we check that the formula of the jetted core matches the formula of the registered core with that label, and if so, recur to check the core's parent against the registered parent.

-`hoon.hoon` currently includes an atom (`%140`, for the Kelvin version) at the top of the file, which is the subject when the 1st ("Layer 1") core is created.
+`hoon.hoon` currently includes an atom (`%140`, for the Kelvin version) at the top of the file, which is the subject when the 1st ("anchor") core is created.
 Both `tree.c` and the compiled Nock recur back to this.

 -------------------------------
 ## Weaknesses of the Current System